Appam: Kue apem

 In Indonesia, a variant of appam is known as kue apem or kue apam is a kue, a traditional cake of steamed dough made of rice flour, coconut milk, yeast and palm sugar, usually served with grated coconut.
-Indonesian households traditionally made kue apem communally for celebration and festivities, such as Keraton Yogyakarta,a traditionally held Ngapem ceremony, where the royal household communally cooks it as a part of Tingalan Jumenengan Dalem ceremony.
+Indonesian households traditionally made kue apem communally for celebration and festivities, such as Keraton Yogyakarta, a traditionally held Ngapem ceremony, where the royal household communally cooks it as a part of Tingalan Jumenengan Dalem ceremony.
 It is quite similar to kue mangkok.

 Roti jala

-Roti jala, popular in Malaysia, Indonesia and Singapore, is inspired from appam and traveled there from India likely in the 15th century.
+Roti jala, popular in Malaysia, Indonesia and Singapore, is inspired by appam and travelled there from India likely in the 15th century.